jessicascarborough/432-2021/project1/proposal_review.md

 # Project 1 Proposal Review Status

-As of **10:35 PM 2021-03-05**
+As of **8 AM 2021-03-05**

 There are 49 students in the class.
 Only two groups are working in pairs, so there are 47 projects.

 Stage | Students | Status
 :----: | :------: | --------------------------------------------------------------------------------------
-3 | 1 | Project 1 proposal initial version submitted, and now under initial review by Dr. Love and TAs.
-4a | 2 | Proposal requires first revision and student has been notified via Canvas to complete Friday.
+4a | 1 | Proposal needs revision, and student is expected to submit Saturday.
-4b | 3 | Student has submitted a revised proposal to Canvas, which is awaiting review by Dr. Love and TAs.
+4b | 4 | Student has submitted a revised proposal to Canvas, which Dr. Love will review this AM.
-4c | 1 | Proposal requires a second revision, and student has been notified via Canvas to complete before Mon 8 AM.
+4c | 2 | Proposal needs revision, and student has been notified via Canvas to complete before Mon 8 AM.
 5 | 42 | Proposal is approved on Canvas (score is 20).
 Please review our comments and then go forth and build the Project.

 - The scoring on Canvas ranges from 0-9 (number of completed elements out of 10) for those in Stage 4 and then jumps to 20 (for those in Stage 5) once the proposal is approved.